 - 1. Visit the Office of Student Rights and Responsibilities (A-1100) to make an appointment in person - 2.
 Call our office at (815) 280-2936 to request an appointment over the phone - 3.
-Request an appointment online through your student portal by visiting the Mental Health & Wellness page under the Student Services tab in the navigation menu.
-Or go to direct link: jic.titaniumhwc.com/ then choose New Client Appointment Request for Mental Health Services emergency contact.
+Request an appointment online by visiting http://jjc.edu/studentwellness then choosing New Client Appointment Request for Mental Health Services.

+To set up an appointment, please note that for new students, basic personal information will be requested to set up your profile in our system This includes your full name, student ID, phone number, address, date of birth, and emergency contact.
 For video and phone sessions, a pre-screening must be completed with our administrative assistant to determine the appropriateness for virtual services.

-To set up an appointment, please note that for new students, basic personal information will be requested to set up your profile in our system This includes your full name, student ID, phone number, address, date of birth, and
+Information is requested due to records not connecting with JJC academic record or systems.
+The preferred method for an appointment request is online as it allows students to complete their consent forms as well.